Marvel Ultimate Alliance 3: The Black Order: Plot

 When the Black Order find them in Wakanda, Thane gives himself and the Infinity Stones over to them to ensure the heroes' safety, but Proxima Midnight nonetheless teleports them to Asgard, where they face Hela and Surtur, as well as Hydra, led by the Red Skull, defeating them with the aid of Valkyrie, Odin, and Loki.
 Odin then transports the heroes to Knowhere, where the Black Order and the Nova Corps are waging war.

 The heroes battle the Black Order and retrieve most of the Stones, but as they prepare to clash one final time, they are stopped by Thane using the Time Stone.
 While Thane is distracted trying to choose a side, Thanos attacks him from behind and places the Infinity Stones in his Infinity Gauntlet, transporting everyone to his throne for a final battle.
-Thane, corrupted by the power of the stones, takes the Gauntlet from Thanos and uses the Infinity Stones' power to don the Infinity Armor, planning to kill his father to prove his superiority and the heroes if they stand in his way.
+Thane, corrupted by the power of the Stones, takes the Gauntlet from Thanos and uses the Stones' power to don the Infinity Armor, planning to kill his father to prove his superiority and the heroes if they stand in his way.

-The group is transported into the Heart of Infinity, where the Infinity Stones were forged at the center of the universe, and the heroes aid Thanos in stopping Thane.
+The group is transported into the Heart of Infinity at the center of the universe, where the Infinity Stones were forged, and aid Thanos in stopping Thane.
 Thanos reveals that the power of the Infinity Armor is too great for any mortal being, even Thanos himself, and pulls the gauntlet from Thane's hand, causing both to disappear and leaving the heroes and the Infinity Stones behind.
-Ebony Maw then attempts to take the Infinity Stones for himself, but is arrested by Richard Rider and the Nova Corps, as Rider plans to have him and the rest of the Black Order imprisoned at the Kyln.
+Ebony Maw attempts to take the Infinity Stones for himself, but is arrested by Richard Rider and the Nova Corps, as Rider plans to have him and the rest of the Black Order imprisoned at the Kyln.
 The heroes affirm they will be ready should Thanos ever return and agree to separate the Infinity Stones, hiding them in distant corners of the universe for safekeeping.